-The first thing to consider is whether you need a job to prepare yourself for charity entrepreneurship (CE)?
+The first thing to consider is whether you need a job to prepare yourself for charity entrepreneurship (CE).
 A number of people have been surprised at the impact they can have relatively early in their career.
-In fact, we generally think that having the right goals and personality are far more important for CE than specific background experience or degrees.
+In fact, we generally think that having the right goals and personality is far more important for CE than specific background experience or degrees.

-Often, the number of diverse new skills you will have to learn will make any single background only minorly important relative to your speed of being able to learn new things and meta habits, such as task management.
-With individuals who apply to our incubation camp, we will try to inform those who could have been accepted if they had had more experience.
+Often, the number of diverse new skills you will have to learn will make any single background only slightly important relative your ability to quickly new things and develop meta-habits, such as task management.
+When individuals apply to our incubation camp, we will try to inform those who could have been accepted if they had had more experience.
 And we aim to teach the individuals who get into our program the skills they would otherwise learn through many years of work experience.
-We will do it in a condensed and focused manner, so that more ground could be covered in a few months as opposed to many years of more passive learning on the job.
+We will do it in a condensed and focused manner, so that more ground can be covered in a few months than in many years of more passive learning on the job.

-Another option that we recommend getting a short term job or internship, should you want to gain skills during the year before applying for the CE incubation program.
-Taking on an internship between February and April can teach many skills and pass on many of the habits of an organization, yet still allow for a relatively quick founding of a charity at a minimal amount of time lost to skill-building.
+Another option that we recommend is getting a short-term job or internship, should you want to gain skills during the year before applying for the CE incubation program.
+Taking on an internship between February and April can teach many skills and pass on many of the habits of an organization, yet still allow for a relatively quick founding of a charity after a minimal period of skill-building.

 Small nonprofits will give you a better feel of working in CE directly (as your charity will start out very small), both work-wise and culturally.
-It will build a wide range of experiences as you will often be needed to wear a lot of different hats (a key skill for CE).
+It will build a wide range of experiences, as you will often be required to wear a lot of different hats (a key skill for CE).
 Many small charities will end up giving you more responsibility within a shorter time frame.
-They also tend not to have the more established seniority-based systems that larger nonprofits often do, but which make it hard to grow.
-Culturally, they tend to be less rigid and have less established systems with the trade off of less professionality and with more job ambiguity.
-Overall, smaller nonprofits will stand much closer to simulating the first few years of founding a charity than the larger ones.
+They also tend not to have the more established seniority-based systems that larger nonprofits often do, but which make it hard to for an individual to grow.
+Culturally, they tend to be less rigid and have less established systems, leading to less professionality and more job ambiguity.
+Overall, working in smaller nonprofits will stand much closer to simulating the first few years of founding a charity than working in the larger ones.

 Impact-focused charities will teach many of the skills that are hardest to learn through other work and volunteering experiences.
-Few charities are as single-mindedly focused on impact as the most cost effective ones.
-An organization’s focus will not only affect the skills you will learn (e.g. how to get website traffic vs measuring and evaluating your impact critically) but also the deeper attitudes you will end up building (e.g. it is easy to found a charity based around measuring the wrong metric).
+Few charities are as single-mindedly focused on impact as the most cost-effective ones.
+An organization’s focus will not only affect the skills you will learn (e.g. how to get website traffic versus measuring and evaluating your impact critically) but also the deeper attitudes you will end up building (e.g. it is easy to found a charity based around measuring the wrong metric).

-Well-run charities will teach you habits that will benefit your startup in the future, since even if you do not want to you will often end up replicating both the good and bad parts of the organizations you have worked for.
-This is part of the reason why work experience is less important than people think, since the habits you might pick up at a poorly run or non-impact focused can lead your charity down worse paths than coming in with a fresher slate for an incubation or founding setting.
+Well-run charities will teach you habits that will benefit your startup in the future, since you will often end up inadvertently replicating both the good and bad parts of the organizations you have worked for.
+This is part of the reason that work experience is less important than people think, since the habits you might pick up at a poorly run or non-impact focused organization can lead your charity down worse paths than coming in with a fresher slate for an incubation or founding setting.
 Well-run charities will allow you to pick up more cross-applicable meta habits, such as management, organizational structure, and task management.

-Just like working for a small charity, getting a more diverse role will teach a wider range of skills than getting a very specialized role.
-Managing a diverse team can also create many of the same benefits.
+Just as when working for a small charity, getting a more diverse role will teach a wider range of skills than getting a very specialized role.
+Managing a diverse team can also confer many of the same benefits.
 One exception to this is internships, even specific ones, that can teach a lot of specific skills in a short time span.

-Generally, we emphasise that size and focus are more important than the specific cause, but it is a bonus if the charity is also working within the broader cause area (e.g. animal issues, global health) that you would like to one day found a charity in.
+Generally, we emphasise that size and focus are more important than the specific cause, but it is a bonus if the charity is also working within the broader cause area (e.g. animal issues, global health) in which you would like to found a charity in the future.